miyadaiku/miyadaiku-docs/doc/contents/en/guide/index.rst

    filters:      # List articles where lang is 'ja'
      lang: [ja]

-Index object may output multiple pages of HTML file if the article to be displayed does not fit on one page.
+Index object may output multiple pages of HTML file if the articles to be displayed does not fit on one page.

 .. target:: propertyofindex